bitpay/bitcore-node/README.md

 cd bitcore-node
 npm install
 ```
-Note: For convenience, we distribute bianries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
+Note: For convenience, we distribute binaries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
 This greatly speeds up the process of using this project.
 If you don't want to compile the project for yourself, then please skip down to "Example Usage" section for next steps.
 Please see detailed instructions below for complete build details and dependencies needed for installation if you choose to build the project from source.

 ## Build & Install